Orthogonal Decomposition of Tensor Trains: Abstract

 \section{Abstract}

-In this paper we study the problem of recovering a tensor network decomposition of a given tensor $\mathcal{T}$ in which the tensors at the vertices of the network are orthogonally decomposable.
-Specifically, we consider tensor networks in the form of tensor trains (aka matrix product states).
-When the tensor train has length 2, and the orthogonally decomposable tensors at the two vertices of the network are symmetric, we show how to recover the decomposition by considering random linear combinations of slices.
-Furthermore, if the tensors at the vertices are symmetric but not orthogonally decomposable, we show that a whitening procedure can transform the problem into an orthogonal one, thereby yielding a solution for the decomposition of the tensor.
-When the tensor network has length 3 or more and the tensors at the vertices are symmetric and orthogonally decomposable, we provide an algorithm for recovering them subject to some rank conditions.
-Finally, in the case of tensor trains of length two in which the tensors at the vertices are orthogonally decomposable but not necessarily symmetric, we show that the decomposition problem reduces to the problem of a novel matrix decomposition, that of an orthogonal matrix multiplied by diagonal matrices on either side.
-We provide two solutions for the full-rank tensor case using Sinkhorn's theorem and Procrustes' algorithm respectively, and show that the Procrustes-based solution can be generalized to any rank case.
+In this paper we study the problem of decomposing a given tensor into a tensor train such that the tensors at the vertices are orthogonally decomposable.
+When the tensor train has length two, and the orthogonally decomposable tensors at the two vertices are symmetric, we recover the decomposition by considering random linear combinations of slices.
+Furthermore, if the tensors at the vertices are symmetric and low-rank but not orthogonally decomposable, we show that a whitening procedure can transform the problem into the orthogonal case.
+When the tensor network has length three or more and the tensors at the vertices are symmetric and orthogonally decomposable, we provide an algorithm for recovering them subject to some rank conditions.
+Finally, in the case of tensor trains of length two in which the tensors at the vertices are orthogonally decomposable but not necessarily symmetric, we show that the decomposition problem reduces to the novel problem of decomposing a matrix into an orthogonal matrix multiplied by diagonal matrices on either side.
+We provide and compare two solutions, one based on Sinkhorn's theorem and one on Procrustes' algorithm.
 We conclude with a multitude of open problems in linear and multilinear algebra that arose in our study.